plone/documentation/manage/deploying/caching/varnish4.rst

 Sanitizing cookies
 ==================

-Any cookie set on the server side (session cookie) or on the client-side (e.g. Google Analytics Javascript cookies) is poison for caching the anonymous visitor content.
+Any cookie set on the server side (session cookie) or on the client-side (e.g. Google Analytics JavaScript cookies) is poison for caching the anonymous visitor content.

 HTTP caching needs to deal with both HTTP request and response cookie handling

 * HTTP request *Cookie* header.
 The browser sending HTTP request with ``Cookie`` header confuses Varnish cache look-up.
-This header can be set by Javascript also, not just by the server.
+This header can be set by JavaScript also, not just by the server.
   ``Cookie`` can be preprocessed in varnish's ``vcl_recv`` step.

 * HTTP response ``Set-Cookie`` header.